Rava Laddu is a delicious Indian Sweet made with suji (semolina). This method will give you ladoo which stays soft for long time.

 Rava laddu is also called as rava ladoo or suji laddu.
-The rava laddu recipe I am sharing today is the South Indian style, where the rava or suji is dry roasted and mixed with coconut, powdered sugar, ghee, and nuts and formed into a ladoo.
+The rava laddu recipe I am sharing today is the South Indian style, where the rava or suji is dry roasted with coconut, and mixed with sugar syrup, ghee, and nuts and formed to a ladoo.

 Another easy way of making rava laddu is with sweetened condensed milk, do check it out , this is one of the popular recipe in the blog.